isomerpages/mlaw-corp/news/speeches/_posts/2025-09-08-post-Keynote Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC.md

 ---
-title: Keynote Speech by Minister for Law and Second Minister for Home Affairs Edwin Tong SC
+title: Keynote Speech by Minister Edwin Tong SC, Minister for Law and Second Minister for Home Affairs, at the 30th Annual Conference and General Meeting of the International Association of Prosecutors
-permalink: /keynote-speech-by-minister-for-law-and-second-minister-for-home-affairs-edwin-tong-sc/
+permalink: /keynote-speech-minister-law-second-minister-home-affairs-edwin-tong-30th-annual-conference-general-meeting-international-association-prosecutors/
 date: 2025-09-08
 layout: post
 description: ""